maddie480/MergeRequestReportGenerator/README.md

 The following environment variables / GitHub Actions secrets should be defined:
 - `GITLAB_ACCESS_TOKEN`: a GitLab personal access token with the `read_api` scope, that has access to the targeted repositories
 - `GITLAB_GROUP_ID`: the ID of the group to report on
+- `GITLAB_IGNORED_PREFIXES`: A comma-separated list of project name prefixes to ignore when building the leaderboard
+- `GITLAB_EXCLUDED_NICKNAMES`: A comma-separated list of display names to exclude from the leaderboard
 - `GITLAB_SLACK_TOKEN`: the bot token that will be used to post the leaderboard
 - `GITLAB_SLACK_CHANNEL`: the channel the leaderboard will be posted to